Why is God’s Word, the Bible, so important to us as followers of Jesus?

 I guarantee that there is no better investment of your time you can make than taking time each day to get to know God more intimately through careful study of the Bible.

 In his message, “Why It’s Important to Read the Bible,” Bayless gives six reasons the Bible deserves our attention more than any other book.
 This practical teaching will spark a renewed interest in you to not just revere, but read your Bible.
-Watch today!
+Request your copy on CD, DVD, or MP3 today!